Tristan-Le-Bars/Little_neural_network_from_scratch/README.md

 # primitive_sorting_AI
-This program is a machine learning algorithm able to guess if an object is a squarre or a rectangle.
+This software is a machine learning algorithme that can predicte the type of an object between 2 type that contain 2 parameters.

 ## Prerequisites
 to use this program you need to install python3 ,pip and the numpy lib: